Menu Item Extras Overview - Lemberg Solutions

 Menu%20Item%20Extras.svg

 Inside the menu-link-content.html.twig, we have an additional variable show_item_link.
-This variable is used to render Menu Item Link inside the entity template.
+This variable is used to render the Menu Item Link inside the entity template.
 By default, Menu Item Link is rendered in the menu-level.html.twig template.
 By default, this variable is set to FALSE, and we can use `hook_preprocess_menu()` to change it.

 Known issues and workarounds